smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/nesting.md

 in this section.

-First, a Dynamic Variable of type \*SYSVAL will have the name of QDATE so that its token will return the IBM i partition\'s current system date.
+First, a Dynamic Variable of type \*SYSVAL will have the name of QDATE so that its token will return the IBM i partition's current system date.

 :::note
 The IBM i system value of QDATETIME might be more useful for the application described in this Use Case.
-However, the system value of QDATE is used to illustrate some additional capabilities of Dynamic Variables and also the warning that the IBM i command DSPSYSVAL often returns value strings that are formatted differently than when the Agent\'s Dynamic Variable token replacement module is using IBM APIs to retrieve system values.
+However, the system value of QDATE is used to illustrate some additional capabilities of Dynamic Variables and also the warning that the IBM i command DSPSYSVAL often returns value strings that are formatted differently than when the Agent's Dynamic Variable token replacement module is using IBM APIs to retrieve system values.
 :::

 Refer to the following discussion about how the IBM i system date must